sarodems/Early_Bird/README.md

 # Early_Bird
-This repository contains basic projects of data analytics
+This repository will contain basic projects of data analytics